istio/istio.io/content/docs/setup/kubernetes/quick-start-alicloud-ack/index.md

 ## Prerequisites

-- You have an avaiable AliCloud Kubernetes cluster.
+- You have an avaiable Alibaba Cloud Kubernetes cluster.
 Otherwise, create a Kubernetes cluster quickly and easily in the `Container Service console`.

 - Ensure `kubectl` works fine for your Kubernetes cluster.